 |Diets and Supplements||Protein: 23%|

 Slovakian Wirehaired Pointer has a life expectancy of 12-15 years.
 During these years, it can suffer from the following diseases:

 Dental problem: Slovakian Wirehaired Pointer may be prone to dental problems that include undershot and overshot jaws, missing teeth, etc. The problems like wrongly aligned teeth and also craniomandibular osteopathy can be seen which affects the bones of the skull.
-If these dental problems are seen, immediately take your dog to vet.
+If these dental problems are seen, immediately take your dog to the vet.

 Slovakian Wirehaired Pointer is mainly acceptable in two colors and a marking which are:

 Cost: The average cost of the Slovakian Wirehaired Pointer is between $800-$1000.
 It can go higher depending on the quality of the breeders.